 The exhibition is sponsored, in part, by the US Embassy in Senegal as part of the OFF of the Dakar Biennale.
+Programming for the Paul W. Zuccaire Gallery presentation is supported by a Stony Brook University Presidential Mini-Grant for Departmental Diversity Initiatives.
 Receptions for the Zuccaire Gallery presentation are generously funded by Stony Brook Alumni Relations.
-The 2029-2010 Paul W. Zuccaire Gallery exhibition schedule is made possible by a generous grant from the Paul W. Zuccaire Foundation.
+The 2019-2020 Paul W. Zuccaire Gallery exhibition schedule is made possible by a generous grant from the Paul W. Zuccaire Foundation.
 Additional support is provided by the Friends of Staller Center.

 THE VIEW FROM HERE exhibition catalog has contributions from seven art scholars and artists and includes illustrations of all of the artwork in the exhibition.

 Artists: Laylah Amatullah Barrayn, Manthia Diawara, Khalifa Dieng, Ibrahima Dieye, Camara Guèye, Fatou Kandé Senghor, Amalia Ramanankirahina, Henri Sagna, Fally Sene Sow, Pap Souleye Fall and Ibrahima Thiam

 Top: Camara Guèye (b.
 1968, Bignona), Village Promenade (detail), 2012, Acrylic, india ink and pen on paper, mounted on canvas, 200 cm x 150 cm